noahpoz/nbai/README.md

 Backfill the Database.
 * Basic backfill
     * `./src/backfill.py`
-* Extensive backfill (add missing player bios, update all player bios - takes longer)
+* Extensive backfill (add missing player bios, update all player bios - takes up to 15 minutes longer)
     * `./src/backfill.py -a -u`

 Your server and database should now be fully setup!